repo-sync/github-sync/README.md

         source_repo: ""
         source_branch: ""
         destination_branch: ""
+        sync_tags: ""           # Set to "true" to force sync tags
         github_token: ${{ secrets.GITHUB_TOKEN }}
 ```
 If `source_repo` is private or with another provider, either (1) use an authenticated HTTPS repo clone url like `https://${access_token}@github.com/owner/repository.git` or (2) set a `SSH_PRIVATE_KEY` secret environment variable and use the SSH clone url